 When the Royal Commission into Institutional Responses to Child Sexual Abuse commenced, it had three tasks: to bear witness to what had happened; to provide just responses to those who had experienced and suffered abuse; and to recommend ways to ensure that institutions were child- safe.
 This period opened a great wound for many, but also became the catalyst to the intentional building of practices and behaviours that would centre always on the safety and care of the most vulnerable.

-Our safeguarding commitment articulates our recognition and action to a culture of safety that ensures children and young people can actively and fully participate in the life of the Church and realise their potential in a faith community.
+Our safeguarding commitment articulates our recognition of the need for, and action towards, a culture of safety that ensures children and young people can actively and fully participate in the life of the Church and realise their potential in a faith community.

 We are committed to upholding the safety and dignity of each child and young person, and to ensure that they are able to grow and develop in a caring and supportive environment in our Church.